Emon-ProCoder7/sql-Command-Repository/README.md

    - There are some irregularities in the IP addresses where transactions are originating from.
      For example, any IP address beginning with ‘10.’ is reserved for internal use.
    - Users are making fraudulent transactions using a temporary email address service.
 These services provide a short-lived email that can be verified and then self-destructs.
    - The finance department is looking for a specific transaction.
-They know that the transaction occurred from an ip address starting with ‘120.’ and their full name starts with ‘John’.
+They know that the transaction occurred from an ip address starting with ‘120.’ and their full name starts with ‘John’. [click For The Project](https://github.com/Emon-ProCoder7/sql-Command-Repository/blob/master/06.%20RPA_FRAUD_DETECTION.sql)